 Flow events

-You can listen for a flow event signaling that the user is done with the workflow and your application can react accordingly.
-Flow events leverage the browser API postMessage to inform the parent application of an event in the frame.
-This sends a message that you can receive with an event listener in Javascript.
+Enter flow events: you can listen for a flow event signaling that the user is done with the workflow and your application can react accordingly.
+Flow events leverage the browser API postMessage to inform the parent application of an event in the frame This sends a message that you can receive with an event listener in Javascript.

 Here is a raw event fired from within a flow: